nuagenetworks/nuage-ospdirector/Documentation/6.0.1/README.rst

 :Step 1: Nuage uses the default Linux bridge and Linux bonds.

-:Step 2: Nuage provides `bond-with-vlan network templates <../../nuage-tripleo-heat-templates/network/config/bond-with-vlan/>`_ for deploying overcloud controller and computesriov by configuring linux bond with vlans.
+:Step 2: Nuage provides `bond-with-vlans network templates <../../nuage-tripleo-heat-templates/network/config/bond-with-vlans/>`_ for deploying overcloud controller and computesriov by configuring linux bond with vlans.

 :Step 3: The network templates provided by Nuage by default supports the below topology and users can modify these network templates to match their topology.